Tlaxcala (city): The municipality

-Geography and environment
+Geography

 The city is located in the central Mexican highlands 2,239 m above sea level, in a valley of the same name, from which the Popocatépetl and Iztaccíhuatl volcanoes can be seen in the distance.
 The main elevations in the municipality are El Cerro Ostol at 2,460 m and El Cerro Tepepan at 2,320 m.

+Hydrography

 The main river in the municipality is the Zahuapan, which is part of the Balsas River region and the basin of the Atoyac River.
 Other rivers include the Huizcalotla, Negros, Tlacuetla and Lixcatlat.
 There are remnants of the former lake of Acuitlapilco as well.
 Other sources of fresh water include a spring in Acuitlapilco and a stream in Tepehitec which runs during the rainy season.